 Right axis deviation

-In right axis deviation the direction of depolarisation is distorted to the right (1-7 o’clock).
+Right axis deviation (RAD) involves the direction of depolarisation being distorted to the right (between +90º and +180º).

 Left axis deviation

-In left axis deviation (LAD) the general direction of depolarisation becomes distorted to the left.
+Left axis deviation (LAD) involves the direction of depolarisation being distorted to the left (between -30° and -90°).

-It is only considered significant if the deflection of Lead II also becomes negative.
+This results in the deflection of leadIII becoming negative (this is only considered significant if the deflection of lead II also becomes negative).